How to Make a YouTube Video (Beginner’s Guide)

 Sunny Lenarduzzi, Founder of YouTube for Bosses

-Create a compelling outro
+Create a compelling video outro.

-• Video or playlist: This allows you to link to a different individual video or a YouTube playlist of multiple videos.
+• Video or Playlist: This allows you to link to a different individual video or a YouTube playlist of multiple videos.

 • Channel: This allows you to link to a different YouTube channel.

-• Link to approved website: This allows you to link to a website outside of YouTube.
+Link to Approved Website: This allows you to link to a website outside of YouTube.

 Step 9.
 Upload your video to YouTube

 Uploading to YouTube is simple.
-If you use Camtasia to create your YouTube video you’ll have the option to share directly to YouTube from within the product.
+If you use Camtasia to create your YouTube video, you can share it directly to YouTube from within the product.
 You’ll simply have to log into YouTube and connect your YouTube account to Camtasia.
+Or you can save your video to your hard drive and upload videos with the YouTube platform.

 Video Production Optimization